e271828e/Flight.jl/docs/notes/design/framework_spec.md

 point and never recomputed, so attachment order is load-bearing by design.
 Opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it, and greediness is an explicit declaration, never a default.
-Cross-writer races on one slot therefore cannot arise structurally: every claim is exclusive, whatever its source.
+Cross-writer races on one root input therefore cannot arise structurally: every claim is exclusive, whatever its source.
 That is what keeps drain order a diagnostic fact (below) and lets a drained GUI value simply stay ([§11.7][s11-7]).